KornkanCHA/inventory-management-system/README.md

 ### Architecture Design

-I use the Clean Architecture in my design to separate the system functions, which helps the system to be organized, easy to understand and develop.
+I use the Clean Architecture in my design, which helps the system to be organized, easy to understand and develop.

 Here is project source directory: